 - As a result, you will see that the military times are converted into the standard time format in cells E6:E13.

-- How to Convert Milliseconds to Seconds in Excel (2 Quick Ways)
+Read More: How to Convert Time to Number in Excel

 2. Convert 24 Hours Military Time to 12 Hours Standard Time

 Sometimes, people use the military format where the hour and minute values are separated by a semicolon between them.
 So, in this case, you just have to convert the 24 hours format time to 12 hours format to get the military time in the standard format.
 For this, follow the steps below.

 - Here, cells of range D6:D13 are containing the time value in 24 hours format.

 - Now, copy the cells of D6:D13 and paste them into the cells of E6:E13.
 So, you can easily compare them.

 - First, select the cells of range E6:E13.
 Then go to the Home tab in the top ribbon.